-- The Type C USB port is the primary media port for the radio.
-Two devices can be plugged in at the same time and both ports provide charging capabilities, but only one port can transfer data to the head unit at a time.
+Two devices can be plugged in at the same time and both ports will provide charging capabilities.
+Only one port can transfer data to the system at a time.
+A pop-up will appear and allow you to select the device transferring data.

-- Both ports share a single data connection.

-However, the user cannot switch between

-Type A or Type C.

-For example, if a device is plugged into the Type A USB port and another device is plugged into the Type C port, connection to the Type A port will be lost.
-Alternatively, if a device is plugged into the Type C port and another device is plugged into the Type C port, the Type C device maintains primary connection.
+For example, if a device is plugged into the Type A USB port and another device is plugged into the Type C USB port, a message will appear and allow you to select which device to use.